Sinomine Resource Group

 Lithium Operations and Strategy

 Chinese mining companies operating in Africa face specific ESG scrutiny regarding labour practices, environmental management, community engagement, and governance transparency.
-Sinomine's DRC operations are assessed against both international standards and the benchmarks established by other corridor miners.
-Our ESG ratings apply consistent criteria regardless of company nationality, ensuring that Chinese, Western, and African operators are evaluated on equivalent terms.
+Sinomine's disclosed African operations should be assessed against both international standards and the benchmarks established by other corridor-relevant miners.
+Our ESG review signals apply consistent criteria regardless of company nationality, ensuring that Chinese, Western, and African operators are evaluated on equivalent terms.

-The geopolitical dimension of Chinese lithium investment in the DRC adds complexity to our monitoring.
-Western governments concerned about Chinese dominance of battery supply chains view companies like Sinomine as strategic competitors.
-Our strict independence from geopolitical actors ensures that our assessment of Sinomine focuses on ESG performance rather than national origin.
-Community and environmental outcomes matter regardless of whether the investor is Chinese, Canadian, or Congolese.
+The geopolitical dimension of Chinese lithium investment in Africa adds complexity to monitoring.
+Western governments concerned about Chinese dominance of battery supply chains may view companies like Sinomine as strategic competitors.
+Our strict independence from geopolitical actors ensures that assessment of Sinomine focuses on ESG performance, project disclosures, and host-country records rather than national origin.

 Battery Supply Chain Integration